 How Long Does Evaporated Milk Last

-Like other canned products, evaporated milk keeps up for quite some time.
-Sure, it comes with a best-by (or best if used by) date, and it’s by no means an expiration date.
-It only informs you how long, at the very least, the evaporated milk will retain its freshness.
-And since this dairy product is canned, it will usually last months past that date.
+The date on the label is usually a best-by (or best if used by) date, and it’s by no means an expiration date.
+It only informs you how long, at the very least, the evaporated milk should retain its freshness.
+And since this product is canned, it usually keeps way past that date.

 |Evaporated milk (unopened)||Best by + 3 – 6 months|